 Are you wondering what tracking revenue looks like for other marketers?
 Here are four social media ROI stats that will add context to your ROI measurement efforts:

-54% of Gen Z say social media is their top influence channel, even ahead of websites.
+83% of Gen Z say social media is their top influence channel for shopping.

 8. Social media optimization (SMO) and improving social media ROI